 Another objection is, "We have the word of God now, and therefore we do not need prophets now."
-Oh no, that is a wrong conclusion, as well as a false statement. for it makes God changeable. esides we have the Bible only a history in of the word of God but not the word itself.
-What we need is the word of God to us, which we could not have if there were no prophets or revelations Because some one has now. written what God has said in the past, even though they wrote by inspiration, it does not necessarilv follow that we were to hear no more from him.
+Oh no, that is a wrong conclusion, as well as a false statement, for it makes God changeable; besides we have in the Bible only a history of the word of God but not the word itself.
+What we need is the word of God to us, which we could not have if there were no prophets or revelations now.
+Because some one has written what God has said in the past, even though they wrote by inspiration, it does not necessarily follow that we were to hear no more from him.
 If so, it robs God of one of his attributes, and forbids the full operation of the Holy Ghost.
-To say that we do not need prophets now, is purely expression without divine an sanction and squarely against the facts in the case as also the scripture.
-The facts are, that though we have the New Testament, we are worse off than the primitive christians in some things at least, for we do not agree as to its meaning.
-In case of a disagreement why may not God be allowed to interpret his own word, or further explain what was given in the past, or to restore what may have been lost.
-The world, though wanting to be christian, is puzzled to know which one of all the churches is right in their interpretation of the plan of salvation.
+To say that we do not need prophets now, is purely an expression without divine sanction and squarely against the facts in the case as also the scripture.
+The facts are, that though we have the New Testament, we are worse off than the primitive christians in some things at least, for we do not agree on its meaning.
+In case of a disagreement why not God be allowed to interpret his own word, or further explain what was given in the past, or to restore what has been lost?
+The world, though wanting to be christian, is puzzled to know which one of the churches is right in its interpretation of the plan of salvation.
 Why may not God speak and tell us which?
 Certainly if there ever was a time when there was need of a prophet, it is now.
 So the statement that we need no more prophets because we have the Bible, is erroneous and unreasonable.